 A baby sleeping bag is a great option for new parents worried about how their baby is sleeping at night.
 Essentially, they're a wearable blanket for your baby to cocoon themselves inside of and there are loads of benefits to using them instead of traditional duvets and blankets.

 Not only are baby sleeping bags great for keeping your baby comfortable and happy through the night, but according to the Lullaby Trust, a baby sleeping bag is amongst the essentials for a safe night's sleep for your baby as they can reduce the chance of sudden infant death syndrome (SIDS).
 They've put together this helpful guide to buying safer sleep products for your baby

 What is a baby sleeping bag?

-Much like sleeping bags for adults, a baby sleeping bag is an all-in-one comfort option which your baby can sleep inside of.
+Much like sleeping bags for adults, a baby sleeping bag is an all-in-one comfort option that your baby can sleep inside of.
 As your little one twists and turns in the night, a baby sleeping bag ensures your baby won’t get tangled up in sheets and their head will remain safely uncovered.

 What are the benefits to baby sleeping bags?

 When adjusted correctly – fitting snugly but comfortably around the neck – a sleeping bag will mean your baby breathes easy all night.
 There’s also the added benefit of keeping your little one at the correct temperature through the night, which could mean fewer instances of waking up in the night (hopefully)!

 How should my baby fit inside their sleeping bag?

 Like the neck hole, baby’s arms should fit snugly through the armholes, so that they can’t pull them back inside the bag.
 Sleeping bags are normally designed with poppers so that size can be adjusted for smaller babies, and to make changing nappies and feeding easier.
 All bags should conform to the new British standard for baby sleeping bags (BS 8510:2009).

 The tog rating on a sleeping bag determines how heavy the fabric is, just like grown-up sleeping bags.
 But unlike grown-up sleeping bags, your baby is unable to adjust themselves to a comfortable temperature so choosing the right tog is important.